Infrastructure for Systems Biology – Europe

 - To identify current funding mechanisms and instruments for co-ordination of resources across European ministries and funding organisations interested in ISBE, and map the scope and duration of the different funding segments of the infrastructure, to enable their effective integration and operation

 - To deliver an interim, and subsequent long-term funding and governance strategy, based on the mapping of funding segments and strategic priorities of funding organisations participating in ISBE

 - To recommend indicative funding requirements for the co-ordination and integration of the different segments of infrastructure

 - To provide a business plan and mechanisms for negotiation of International Consortium Agreement, for the subsequent construction phase of ISBE

-ISBE is structured in 12 work packages:
+ISBE was structured in 12 work packages during the preparatory phase:

 - WP1: Project Management and Co-ordination (Chair: Richard Kitney – Imperial College, UK)

 - WP2: Model and Data Management (Chair: Carole Goble – University of Manchester, UK)

 - WP3: Overall Infrastructure, eligibility and accessibility (Chair: Roel van Driel – Universiteit van Amsterdam, The Netherlands)

 - WP4: Data Generation BRFAA (Chair: Dimitris Thanos – Biomedical Research Foundation, Academy of Athens, Greece)